Chemiluminescence: Biological applications

 Many organisms have evolved to produce light in a range of colors.
 At the molecular level, the difference in color arises from the degree of conjugation of the molecule, when an electron drops down from the excited state to the ground state.
 Deep sea organisms have evolved to produce light to lure and catch prey, as camouflage, or to attract others.
 Some bacteria even use bioluminescence to communicate.
 The common colors for the light emitted by these animals are blue and green because they have shorter wavelengths than red and can transmit more easily in water.

 In April 2020, researchers reported having genetically engineered plants glow much brighter than previously possible by inserting genes of the bioluminescent mushroom Neonothopanus nambi.
 The glow is self-sustained, works by converting plants' caffeic acid into luciferin and, unlike for bacterial bioluminescence genes used earlier, has a relatively high light output that is visible to the naked eye.

 Chemiluminescence is different from fluorescence.
-Hence, fluorescent proteins such as Green fluorescent protein are not chemiluminescent.
+Hence, fluorescent proteins such as green fluorescent protein (GFP) are not chemiluminescent.
 However, combining GFP with luciferases allows bioluminescence resonance energy transfer (BRET), which increases the quantum yield of light emitted in these systems.